 Add vanilla; Mix well.

-Add to creamed mixture and alternate with sour cream.
+Add to creamed mixture and alternate with 1 cup of sour cream.
 This will fully incorporate all the ingredients.

 This is a VERY thick batter.
 It’s on the verge of a soft dough.
 So no need for concern.